earthly/website/blog/_posts/2023-06-06-golang-csv-files.md

 Next, we read the JSON data from a file using the `os.ReadFile` function.
 We use the `json.Unmarshal` function to unmarshal the JSON data into a slice of maps.
 The maps represent the rows of the CSV file, and the keys represent the columns.

 <div class="notice--info">
+### Maps and Slice of Maps in Golang

-In Go, maps are a built-in data structure that associates data in key-value pairs.
+In Go, **maps** are a built-in data structure that associates data in key-value pairs.
 A map provides constant-time access to its elements, based on their keys.
 A slice provides a way to reference a subset of an array or map without getting the whole map.

-A slice of maps in Go is a data structure that combines the features of slices and maps.
+A **slice of maps** in Go is a data structure that combines the features of slices and maps.
 It is a dynamic sequence of maps, where each map represents a collection of key-value pairs.
 In other words, it is a slice where each element is a map.
 </div>

 ~~~{.go caption="main4.go"}